Accessibility at The People's Potato

 Animal products

 All meals served at the People's Potato lunch service are vegan.
 This means that the meals do not contain meat or fish, dairy, eggs, or other animal products such as honey, rennet, or gelatin.
 There is no meat processed in our kitchen or on any of our equipment.
 We sometimes distribute donated sealed animal products such as meat and dairy products through our food bank.
-All food prepared for solidarity servings is vegetarian, though may not be vegan if this was not specified in the request.

 Nuts, seeds, and soy